 SurveyMonkey has many expert-designed survey templates you can use straight out of the box, or as a reference to build your own customized questionnaire.

 You can also use the certified questions available in the Question Bank, which is a great option in case you need to insert just a few demographic questions in a broader survey—a pretty common practice.

 The following are some examples of good demographic survey questions:

 Are you White, Black or African-American, American Indian or Alaskan Native, Asian, Native Hawaiian or other Pacific Islander, or some other race?

-Pro tip: For questions like the last one, it’s a good idea to add an “Other (please specify)” answer option.
+Pro tip: For demographic questions like the last one, it’s a good idea to add an “Other (please specify)” answer option.
 This type of answer option gives respondents a text box to self-identify.